-Following the successful completion of AutoSensONLINE, organizers have announced the Brussels agenda for AutoSens 2020.
+Following the successful completion of AutoSensONLINE, organizers are putting the finishing touches on the Brussels agenda for AutoSens 2020.
 In response to the ongoing COVID-19 pandemic, AutoSens shifted to an entirely virtual platform for the remainder of the year.
 In June, organizers announced that Brussels and Detroit would be offered fully-online for the engineering community.

 “Learning from the recent AutoSensONLINE series, AutoSens is building an online experience set apart from webinars, Zoom calls, and other screen-time interactions,” explained Robert Stead, Founder of AutoSens.
 “Going entirely online for 2020 means an ‘always on’ engagement, not limited to just the days of the conference, and enhanced analytics and lead generation for sponsors and exhibitors.”